 - Air Support Helicopter Unit

-All applicants for Police Officer Jobs in Aurora must be at least 21 before Police Officer Training in Aurora at the academy.
-They must also be a citizen of the United States, they must possess a high school diploma or GED, and they must have a valid driver’s license.
+All applicants must be at least 21 before the start of police academy training.
+They must also be a citizen of the United States, possess a high school diploma or GED, and have a valid driver’s license.

 The Boulder Police Department consists of a Patrol unit, which includes a number of special units, including DUI Enforcement, School Resource Units, and a Community Services Unit.

-All applicants for Police Officer Jobs in Boulder must be at least 21 years of age and must have 60 accredited college hours before they can begin Police Officer Training in Boulder.
+All applicants must be at least 21 years of age and must have completed 60 hours of college credit from an accredited school before they can begin training in Boulder.
 They must also meet specific physical requirements and pass a background investigation.

 The Lakewood Police Department includes 400 employees and more than 100 volunteers.
 The Patrol Division is comprised of special teams and community programs, including: